Past Performance Schedule

 Barbra Streisand, and others.
 He played with the "Jazz Guys" combo for

-Woodwind Sailing Cruises out of Zephyr Cove.
-He currently plays with
+Woodwind Sailing Cruises out of Zephyr Cover and played with

-former, now-retired, ministers with the Center for Spiritual Living (where the band
+ministers with the Center for Spiritual Living in Carson City (where the Mile High Jazz Band

 David Wilson - trombone - David Wilson is an author with an interest in